Atlas Rules Resources Adventures Stories FAQ Search Links

 - Captain Garvyn (Ravenloft).
 The ship captain from Ship of Horror.
 If Meredoth is from Mystara, would not also the same be true for Captain Garvyn?
 Detailed in Ship of Horror.

-- Factol Sarin of the Harmonium (Planescape) Although Sarin may not be from Mystara, he wears a suit of Red Steel armor from the Savage Coast.
+- Factol Sarin of the Harmonium (Planescape) Although Sarin may not be from Mystara, he wears a suit of Red Steel armor (Freeport).
+She owns an upscale brothel in the city of Freeport, where she also plies her trade as an assassin.

 - Dubricus d'Ambreville (Greyhawk), a wizard undoubtedly related to the famous family of mages from Glantri.
 Detailed in Return to the Keep on the Borderlands.